Yes Finally Inducted

 Steve's speech was also lengthy (though limiting speeches accommodates the

-impending broadcast on HOB more than serves the inductees, and others have
+impending broadcast on HBO more than serves the inductees, and others have

 pointed out that Journey had longer speeches--perhaps the crew cut Yes